aswinpvijayan/aswinpvijayan/README.md

-# Hi there, I'm Aswin Vijayan 👋
+# Hello there, I'm Aswin Vijayan 👋

 Welcome to my GitHub profile!
 I’m a researcher in Astronomy.
 My research interest span simulations of galaxy formation and evolution, high-redshift galaxies, dust in galaxies, sub-millimeter (dusty star-forming) galaxies, studied mainly by forward modelling simulated galaxies.
 This provides an apples-to-apples framework for comparing galaxy simulations and observations.